zzzimtzoe/CS_Assignment/solution_.md

 ![Plot of average yearly beer consumption per student](plot_beer_consumption.png)

-The Plot shows the average yearly beer consumption per university student in the Netherlands from 2006 until 2018.
+The graph shows the average yearly beer consumption per university student in the Netherlands from 2006 until 2018.
 In the year 2006 the average beer consumption is at about 55 liters per student.
 Over the years, the beer consumption decreased, reaching approximatly 43 liters per student in 2018.